Marlon Bailey

 Marlon M. Bailey is a professor of African American Studies and Women, Gender and Sexuality Studies and an affiliate professor of theater and drama at Washington University in St. Louis.
-He previously taught at Arizona State University and the University of California, San Francisco, in the Department of Medicine.
+He previously taught at Arizona State University.

 Bailey writes and researches in the area of African-American studies.
 He also has written about LGBT subcultures, and in particular topics which involve both subjects.

 Bailey is also a director, actor, and performance artist.
 The most recent play that he acted in was in 2006, The Hard Evidence of existence: a Black Gay Sex (Love Show, directed by Cedric Brown.
 His most recent directing was in 2002 Blackness: Perspectives in Color in the Durham Studio, UC-Berkeley.